LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ```
 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/1badcd17-af80-46dd-92c5-ca83db8009f3)

-Argsort function was used  to perform an indirect sort along the given axis using the algorithm specified by the kind keyword,  It means indices of value arranged in ascending order.
+Argsort function was used  to perform an indirect sort along the given axis using the algorithm specified by the kind keyword,  It returns an array of indices of the same shape as arr that would sort the array.
+It means indices of value arranged in ascending order.
 Next was plotting the important features in ascending order.

 ``` Python
 indices = np.argsort(importances)[::-1]